Free Online Calculators

 Want to know how much of a home that you could afford?
 Click the link above.
 Don't like that calculator?
 Try the Zillow version here or the Trulia version here.
 To get a preapproval, I recommend going through a local lender when actually proceeding with a loan despite the hard inquiry.

 Don't like that calculator?
 Realtor.com also has one to check here .
-You can also try the Trulia version here.
 Keep in mind that you need to input the values for both renting and buying that you're targeting.
-Adjusting one will not adjust the other.
-If you want to input the appreciation rate, you could input the figures from here for the zip code or city you're looking in.
 Keep in mind that the calculator also does not include programs to help reduce home costs, which are especially numerous if you haven't owned a home in the past 3 years but are also often available for those that have.
+It also doesn't include the option to rent out rooms.

 To determine how much of a home you could afford for a given monthly amount, see the "Monthly Payment to Home Value Calculator."
 See also this comparative.
 See Bankrate's as well that factors in lifestyle preferences.